basemkhirat/dotapp-framework/README.md

 Server will be created at port 3000 by default. you can change the port later from app configurations.

-Here you can browse you API Documentation `http://localhost:3000/docs`
+Here you can browse your API Documentation `http://localhost:3000/docs`

 ![Test Image 7](/manual/images/docs.png)